-\$75,000 annually for 2 years (\$150,000 total) to be used as salary support for the scholar.
+- \$75,000 annually for 2 years (\$150,000 total) to be used as salary support for the scholar.
 Funds are intended to secure protected time for the recipient and may not be used for non-personnel research expenses.
-An additional \$1,000 will be paid to the institution each year to help cover costs associated with the Scholar Advisor Program.

-- The RSNA Research & Education Foundation does not pay institutional indirect costs or overhead costs. - Travel expenses for the RSNA Scientific Assembly and Annual Meeting may not be paid for by this grant. - Unexpended funds must be returned to the Foundation.
+An additional \$1,000 will be paid each year to cover costs associated with travel to the RSNA annual meeting to fulfill Scholar Mentorship Program commitments - The RSNA Research & Education Foundation does not pay institutional indirect costs or overhead costs. - Unexpended funds must be returned to the Foundation.